kannans89/graphql-learning/14.ReactIntegration/react.md

 ```

-Following is `loadSayhello` function which sends  GraphQL query for `sayHello`.
+Following is the `loadSayhello` function which sends  GraphQL query for `sayHello`.

 ```javascript